-Go Fish Films has created entertaining and highly challenging documentary, drama and experimental films, which have screened on television and major festivals around the world.
+Go Fish Films has created entertaining and highly challenging feature documentary films and programs which have screened on television and festivals around the world.

 Tom Meadmore founded Go Fish Films in 2001 in his bedroom in Melbourne, Australia, while producing wedding videos.